elbow-jason/jobbit_examples/lib/jobbit_examples/query_params_scrubber/README.md

 # JobbitExamples.QueryParamsScrubber

-An example that demonstrates the value proposition of using `Jobbit`.
+This example demonstrates how and why to use `Jobbit`.

 #### Expectations